Boating Lingo: How to Speak Boating Language

 Illustration of Transom

 Now, the back of the boat is the stern, and the front is the bow--that's the "pointy end." ;-) The transom is the surface of the boat which forms the stern, and upon which an outboard motor may be mounted on smaller boats.
-(See illustration at right.)
+(See illustration above.)

 Just to add a bit of confusion to this issue, the rear of a boat can also be referred to as "aft," and the front as "forward."
 Usually these terms are used in pointing someone to move or look in a particular direction such as, "Go aft and grab a fishing pole from under the seat."
 Or, "Go forward and haul in the anchor line."
 A related and more obscure term is "abaft."
 This points to a location aboard, toward the aft, or stern, "The engine hatch is abaft the captain's chair."